 Equally, it is crucial that this subject is not broadened out by the Government to include other issues such as access to pornography on social media.
 Having read the debate on 7 October, I think that it is really important that today the Minister does not try to change the subject to accessing pornography on social media.
 Although that is an important issue, it is not what was referred to in our manifesto commitment in 2019.
 Of course, while I would be more than happy if the Department also brought something forward to protect children from pornography on Twitter, we must press ahead and look at that specific issue later.
 There is no reason not to press ahead and deliver part 3 as soon as possible.

-Having spoken to stakeholders, I am told that the Government could redesignate the regulator and bring forward an implementation date at any time and that we could move to full-blown implementation of part 3 within a matter of months.
+Having spoken to stakeholders, I understand that the Government could redesignate the regulator and bring forward an implementation date at any time and that we could move to full-blown implementation of part 3 within a matter of months.
 As a family man and a committed Christian, I urge the Government to enact part 3.
 This will protect our children and ensure that the Government hold true to their election promise.

 We have had another excellent, if curtailed, debate today.
 I thank the right hon. and learned Member for Kenilworth and Southam (Jeremy Wright), the hon.
 Member for Kingston upon Hull North (Dame Diana Johnson) and the hon.
 Member for Congleton (Fiona Bruce) for securing it and the Backbench Business Committee for facilitating it.
-I do not have time to discuss and praise the various speeches that we have had, but I particularly praise the right hon. and learned Member for Kenilworth and Southam, who opened the debate.
+I do not have time to discuss and praise the various speeches that we have heard, but I particularly praise the right hon. and learned Member for Kenilworth and Southam, who opened the debate.
 I thought his speech was fantastic and immensely powerful; nobody could ignore what he said.
 Take note, Minister: if an SNP Member and a Tory Member can agree so wholeheartedly, actions surely must follow.

-We spend more and more of our time online, whether we are interacting with others or are passive consumers of content—the growth of Netflix is testament to the latter.
+We spend more and more of our time online, whether we are interacting with others or are passive consumers of content—the growth of Netflix is testimony to the latter.
 As we spend more time online, the harms that were historically the preserve of the physical world are shifting to the online world.
 We have seen the growth in online financial scams and their increasing sophistication.

 I have a number of constituents, as I am sure do other hon.
 Members, who have been scammed out of tens of thousands of pounds and lost everything, in part because the scammers were able to manipulate Google keywords advertising to drive traffic to their site and begin the scamming process.
 The pandemic and lockdown have seen an increase in those scams, as the perpetrators know people are spending more time online than normal.